Craft chocolate is on the way up, and it’s not even close to plateauing.

 In 2007 there were just a half dozen to a dozen chocolate makers in the US, while in 2012 there were a few dozen, and in 2017 there were several hundred at varying stages of their business.
 This is just in the United States.
 It says nothing of the booming craft chocolate scenes throughout Latin America and Asia, or the related field of cacao brands and cacao products.

 In this article we explore the basic history of craft chocolate, its parallels with the fine coffee industry, and the directions of expansion we’ll witness over the next decade.
+Some of this is already coming to light, like Callebaut’s WholeFruit Chocolate line.
 At this rate, will craft chocolate even be called “craft” in 2028?
 Or, more to the point: does that matter?

 Table of Contents